Who are our members?

 "We are the first point of contact for health care.
 We are medical detectives, and a supportive ear, and use our training to identify and treat conditions that are sometimes invisible to the naked eye."
 President Dr Samantha Murton.

-Membership to The Royal New Zealand College of General Practitioners or Division of Rural Hospital Medicine is usually by studying general practice or rural hospital medicine.
 You automatically become a member when you join our programmes of study towards Fellowship.
-Membership is also available to vocationally registered GPs and Rural Hospital Medicine doctors wanting to participate in the College's CPD programme.
+Membership is also available to vocationally registered GPs and Rural Hospital Medicine doctors wanting to participate in the College’s CPD programme.

 Changes to your membership